 On board the P-3K2 and C-130 you will manage a range of high-tech systems to achieve the aircraft’s operational mission.
 You will play an integral role when it comes to flight planning for an upcoming mission.
 Prior to departure you will have planned the mission utilising specialised mission planning software.
 This will enable you to confirm accurate fuel requirements, payload available, make threat assessments and employ tactics to counter these threats.

-Airborne you will be responsible for real-time mission planning, working closely with the Pilots and the Tactical Coordinator.
+Airborne you will be responsible for real-time mission planning, working closely with the Pilots.
 You will manage all tactical communications including military datalinks, satellite comms and voice to communicate with other military or government agencies.

 Job on deployment